Quantum Entanglement Dynamics of Spacetime and Matter: Emergence of classical Einstein equation from spacetime-matter entanglement

-Is the ICQFT given above a candidate theory of quantum gravity?
-Here let us go further to illustrate one of the possible physical consequences implied by spacetime-matter entanglement, hoping to offer a positive answer to this question.
-To this end, we consider a specific form of dual spacetime-matter entanglement in Eq.~(\ref{Ent-GM}) as
+Is the ICQFT given above a candidate theory of quantum gravity plus matter?
+Here let us go further to illustrate one of the possible physical consequences implied by a particular form of spacetime-matter entanglement, hoping to offer a positive answer to this question.
+As the ICQFT is a concrete formalism of interacting spacetime and matter, the state $\left\vert \mathcal{B} ;A...,\psi...\right\rangle $ for spacetime and all matter contents contains complete physical predictions of our Universe.
+Yet, how to calculate explicitly the state, which generally includes infinite parameters, for physically interesting situations is a future challenge, unless we have the entanglement Hamiltonian or the Euclidean entanglement action.
+Before doing any explicit calculations, one can consider specific spacetime-matter entanglement that is well-based from other sides of existing quantum gravity problems.